Kashyl1/CurrencyTracker/README.md

 4) Once the installation is complete, open a terminal window and verify that Docker is installed by running the command "docker version".
 If Docker is installed, you should see version information for both the client and server.

+ <a id="operations"></a>

+# Operations

+Given a date (formatted YYYY-MM-DD) and a currency code (list: https://nbp.pl/en/statistic-and-financial-reporting/rates/table-a/), provide its average exchange rate.

+Given a currency code and the number of last quotations N (N <= 255), provide the max and min average value (every day has a different average).

+Given a currency code and the number of last quotations N (N <= 255), provide the major difference between the buy and ask rate (every day has different rates).